danielang2020/danielang2020.github.io/practices/sentence.md

 - What religion are you?
 Do you mind me asking?
 - I'd rather not say.
 You know what they say, never discuss politics or religion.

+- Have you seen a pair of gloves?
+- Have you seen this kid?

+- Can I leave you my phone number in case it turns up?